History of FIDO Alliance

 December 2016 – Over the course of 2016, Aetna, BcCard and Feitian joined the lineup of FIDO services on the FIDO Board.

 January 2017 – Facebook announced support for FIDO Authentication.
-This announcement brought the number of user account that could can leverage FIDO to improve their account security to more than 3 billion.
+This announcement brought the number of user accounts that could leverage FIDO to improve their account security to more than 3 billion.

 March 2017 – The Alliance announced the Authenticator Certification Program, which introduces security requirements for authenticators going through FIDO Certification, with two levels: Level 1 (L1) Authenticator and FIDO Certified Level 2 (L2) Authenticator.